Contents in short

 - Font (Arial, Calibri ..., you can also choose from all installed fonts!)

-- Color for the background of the titles when a slide was already seen (Seen) and not yet seen (Unseen)
+- Color for the font and background of the titles when a slide was already seen (Seen), is currently shown (Active) and not yet seen (Unseen)

 - Checking „Below“ will place the section titles below the indicator shapes. (instead of above: )